-Frontier Developments have recently put a lot of effort into expanding the game's content with added player customisation options, and seem to be steering the story more and more toward alien encounters and all the intrigue that could arise from those encounters.
+Frontier Developments have recently put a lot of effort into expanding the game's content with added options, and seem to be steering the story more and more toward and all the intrigue that could arise from those encounters.

 Currently, the developers maintain that player actions will further dictate the developing story.
 Players across all platforms are essentially playing the same content, but the servers never touch, and neither do the players.
 So who gets to decide what direction the story takes?
 Will it unfold differently across different platforms?